iaks23/Kaggle_Dataset_Analysis/README.md

 # Big Query Public Dataset <a name='bigquery'></a>

+[BigQuery](https://cloud.google.com/bigquery/docs/introduction) is a fully-managed enterprise data warehouse that helps you manage and analyze your data with built-in features like machine learning, geospatial analysis, and business intelligence.

 The public datasets are datasets that [BigQuery](https://cloud.google.com/bigquery/public-data) hosts for you to access and integrate into your applications.
 Google pays for the storage of these datasets and provides public access to the data via a project.

 Public datasets are available for you to analyze using either legacy SQL or standard SQL queries.